skeyboarder/CV/Courses.md

 ## EPAM Data Science Training

--2021
+- 2021
--EPAM
+- EPAM
--Basics of Data Science with mentors from EPAM and their best prac- tices
+- Basics of Data Science with mentors from EPAM and their best prac- tices